diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/algorithms-and-data-structures-2/2017-11-21-maximum-flow.md

 Instructions
 - Slides 1-49 & 64-68 of ``07NetworkFlowI.pdf``; ``07DemoFordFulkerson.pdf``; ``07DemoFordFulkersonPathological.pdf``
-- slides 1-11 & 15-17 & 20-37 (without the proofs) of ``07NetworkFlowII.pdf`` and self-study its slides 38-73 if you are interested

 ### Maximum Flow
 - a flow network is a tuple ``G = (V, E, s, t, c)``